thebigcrafter/KygekRanksUI/README.md

 # Additional Notes

 - Join the Discord <a href="https://discord.gg/CXtqUZv">here</a> for latest updates from Kygekraqmak.
-- If you find bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekRanksUI/issues">here</a> or DM KygekDev#6415 via Discord.
+- If you found bugs or want to give suggestions, please visit <a href="https://github.com/Kygekraqmak/KygekRanksUI/issues">here</a> or DM KygekDev#6415 via Discord.
 - We accept any contributions!
 If you want to contribute please make a pull request in <a href="https://github.com/Kygekraqmak/KygekRanksUI/pulls">here</a>.